tensorflow/swift/docs/DifferentiableFunctions.md

 ## `@differentiable` functions and automatic differentiation

-Automatic differentiation is the technique used by the compiler to automatically compute function derivatives.
-This document does not go into detail about automatic differentiation - but with an understanding of `@differentiable` functions and differentiation APIs, one can get a glimpse of how automatic differentiation works.
+[Automatic differentiation] is the technique used by the compiler to automatically compute function derivatives.
+This document does not go into detail about the automatic differentiation algorithm - but with an understanding of `@differentiable` functions and differentiation APIs, one can get a glimpse of how automatic differentiation works.

+*Note: automatic differentiation is an implementation detail in the compiler that enables differentiation. `@differentiable` functions and differentiation APIs are the important, visible features to understand.*

-The key differentiation API is the [`valueWithPullback`] function, which takes a `@differentiable` function and arguments and returns two things: the result of the function when applied to arguments, and a backpropagation function called a "pullback", which takes the gradient of the result and returns the gradient of the arguments.
+The key differentiation API is the [`valueWithPullback(at:in:)`] function, which takes a `@differentiable` function and arguments and returns two things: the result of the function when applied to arguments, and a backpropagation function called a "pullback", which takes a direction vector (usually the partial derivative w.r.t. the original result) and returns the directional gradient w.r.t. the varying parameters.

 Let's consider the following function `foo`: